Plan your visit to the Pinakothek der Moderne!

 We request your active assistance and alertness in helping us comply with the physical distancing regulations.
-Please avoid lingering for too long in front of specific artworks if you notice that there are others waiting to get closer.
-We ask that you be keenly aware of other visitors queuing and clustering, especially at the ticket counters, information desks, or restrooms.
+Please avoid lingering in front of specific artworks for too long if you notice others behind waiting to get closer.
+We ask you to be keenly aware of other visitors queuing and clustering, especially at the ticket counters, information desks, or restrooms.
 To avoid unsafe crowding, you may be asked to briefly wait before entering certain exhibition galleries.
 In such cases, please pay attention to the gallery stewards’ instructions – our stewards are there to protect the art and to protect you.

 Do I have to bring my own mask?

-How exactly will the physical distancing rules be implemented?
+How will the physical distancing rules be implemented?

 Are any additional hygiene measures in place?

-The cleaning intervals have been increased in all our museums.
+The cleaning intervals have been increased at the museum.
 Contact surfaces have been reduced to a bare minimum.